 Farewell Day Speech Sample

-On my first day, when I first had the glimpse of the children on the ground floor all I said to myself was ‘’ ya main kahan agaya houn’’.
-I sort of regretted volunteering for this.
+When I first saw the children on the ground floor on my first day, I said to myself,‘’ ya main kahan agaya houn’’.
+I regretted volunteering for this.
 In front of me stood a huge challenge of partly parenting these little children who were deprived of certain capabilities that made them special.
 And me?
 I felt weak at the thought of handling them, completely inexperienced in the Child management department of life.

 I also took part in the physical exercises for the children, and I have to praise AH Foundation for having these healthy activities going around, keeping the students Active.
-I taught Wajahat the fun of Hand cricket, I instigated Nakaash’s inner rockstar, I figured out how to make Shiza sit calmly so someone could tie her shoe, I let Usman practice his interviewing skills on me… though I need to get back at him for that.
-And not to forget the very successful bake-sale with my team and the whole Resource Development sector.
-That surely was a success story, and I must thank my BSc ki Baajiyaan from KC for making it boom, and the students of AH Foundation and fellow Interns for emptying their pockets on the food.
+I taught Wajahat the fun of Hand cricket, I instigated Nakaash’s inner rock star, I figured out how to make Shiza sit calmly so someone could tie her shoe, I let Usman practice his interviewing skills on me… though I need to get back at him for that.
+And not to forget the very successful bake sale with my team and the whole Resource Development sector.
+That surely was a success story, and I must thank my BSc ki Baajiyaan from KC for making it boom and the students of AH Foundation and fellow Interns for emptying their pockets on the food.
 Hats off to you!

-I would’nt forgive myself if I leave out the very friendly, very social staff of the AH Foundation.
+I won’t forgive myself if I leave out the amiable, very social staff of the AH Foundation.
 I could have never done anything if I hadn’t been with the efforts and support of Miss.
 Safiya and the teaching staff.
 They made this road trip easier, guiding me at every step, teaching me the techniques of managing these special souls, giving us all such a homely environment to work in.

-Lastly I would wish AH Foundation all the best for the future in helping the special children open up to the World.
-I know I’m going to miss this place a lot, and it’s been a big high-light of my life.
+Lastly, I would wish AH Foundation all the best for the future in helping the special children open up to the World.
+I know I’m going to miss this place a lot, and it’s been a big highlight of my life.
 Thank you.